minio/md5-simd/README.md

 As explained above `md5-simd` does not speed up an individual MD5 hash sum computation, unless some hierarchical tree construct is used but this will result in different outcomes.
+Running a single hash on a server results in approximately half the throughput.

 Instead, it allows running multiple MD5 calculations in parallel on a single CPU core.
 This can be beneficial in e.g. multi-threaded server applications where many go-routines